 The archives of the Trades Union Congress

 The TUC archives include files relating to Germany and Anglo-German relations during the immediate post-war period.
 These include:

-A file on dismantling of German factories, particularly iron and steel works, 1948-1950
+A file on dismantling of German factoriesLink opens in a new window, particularly iron and steel works, 1948-1950

-Two files on the employment of German scientists by the British government, as part of arrangements for reparations, 1946-1949
+Two files on the employment of German scientists by the British governmentLink opens in a new window, as part of arrangements for reparations, 1946-1949

 The archives of the Federation of British Industries